phpredis/phpredis/README.markdown

 ~~~

 ##### *Return value*
-*ARRAY:* Either an array with the key member and score of the higest or lowest element or an empty array if there is no element available.
+*ARRAY:* Either an array with the key member and score of the highest or lowest element or an empty array if there is no element available.

 ##### *Example*
 ~~~php